 Browsing the art on display inside New York’s museums and galleries is fun, but if you’re in a walking mood, it’s nice look at the work on display outside around the city.
-Here are five great public art spaces with installations opening this spring, all of which you can easily work your way around in a day:
+Here are five great public art spaces in Manhattan which host art installations regularly, which you can easily work your way around in a day:

 1. The Met Museum’s roof garden